ArchiWise/ArchiWise.github.io/_posts/session/2013-01-17-how-much-architecture-documentation-is-needed.md

 ---

 ###How much architecture documentation is needed?
+Discussion organized at BelgAF by Alexander, 17/01/2013

+####Abstract
-Discussion organized at BelgAF by Alexander (more information), 17/01/2013 Time-boxed discussion on the following topics:
+Time-boxed discussion on the following topics:

 * When to write documentation?